afqueiruga/afqueiruga.github.io/_posts/2017-11-29-scientific-blogging.md

 codes, and journal paper drafts die in a decentralized graveyard across hard drives and moleskines.

+A talk I just attended by Nkosi Muse had an interesting take on classifying the form of communication:
+1. Scientist-to-scientist
+2. Scientist-to-public
+I'm only interested in the scientist-to-scientist aspect right now, but the scientist-to-public aspect brings up some interesting questions on what a new format should look like.
+I want an s2s format to absolutely complete: one report repository should contain all of the code, manuscript, and referenced data that is needed to replicate the analysis.

+A good format should have this:
+1. Everything LaTeX can do: equations, BibTeX bibliography
+2. Simplified markup syntax (LaTeX is both ugly and unexpressive)
+3. Embed some basic codes that can execute, e.g. to create plots or tables
+4. Make hyperlink-esque references to the source code base
+5. Compile into both journal-friendly tex and website friendly html, with conditional outputting, a la org-mode publish targets
+6. Easy to use, collaborate-able.

 # History

 I've tried tons of different work flows over the years:

 1. Pure LaTeX
-  - *Pro:* Lowest common denominater
+  - *Pro:* Lowest common denominator; will never be obsolete
   - *Pro:* Online editors like overleaf
-  - *Pro:* A lot of control over layout
+  - *Pro:* A lot of control over the pdf layout; good for presentations and posters too
   - *Con:* The markup language is ugly, and too much control
   - *Con:* Looks ugly when it turns into html
+  - *Con:* Not a format for embedding code
 2. Pure LyX
   - *Pro:* Equation editor
+  - *Pro:* Easy to use, but not common
+  - *Con:* Very clunky.
-  - *Con:* Everything else
+  - *Con:* Subject to
 3. IPython/Jupyter notebooks
-  - *Pro:* Interactively runs code,
+  - *Pro:* Interactively runs code
-  - *Pro:* github will render it.
+  - *Pro:* github will render it
+  - *Pro:* Can output to PDF with embedded markdown
-  - *Con:* No control over what gets rendered when it turns into a document.
+  - *Con:* Meant for code, no control over what gets rendered
+  - *Con* Only one language at a time
+  - *Con:* Subject to becoming obsolete
 4. org-mode:
+  - *Pro:* It can do everything I want and more
+  - *Pro:* Plain text; Emacs will never be obsolete
-   - *Con:* Only emacs users use it.
+  - *Con:* Only emacs users use it, inaccessible to new users
-  - *Con:* It's an abomination.
+  - *Con:* It's an abomination, but in a good way
+  - *Con:* Setting up interactive code can be finicky, but I was trying to do too much

 # On org-mode